animus04/animus04.github.io/README.md

-# amartya04.github.io
+# animus04.github.io

-## This is my first hosted static website.
+## This is my second hosted static website.

 ## Leave me a feedback on **amartyapandey99@gmail.com**